-Painting your RV interior can be rewarding, but it can also be pretty discouraging when things don’t turn out like you had planned.
+Painting your RV walls and cabinets can be rewarding, but it can also be pretty discouraging when things don't turn out like you had planned.
 In this article I share some painting problems encountered by other RV owners so you can hopefully avoid these frustrating experiences when painting inside your own camper or motorhome.

 1. Inadequate surface prep